 How Section 608 Affects Refrigerant Pressure Vessels

-Refrigerant pressure vessels are widely used across commercial and industrial applications to store, transport, or use refrigerant gases safely.
-Because of their role in containing substances that can harm the environment, they fall squarely under EPA Section 608 Compliance.
+Pressure vessels store, transport, and use refrigerant gases safely.
+Because these substances can harm the environment, vessels fall under EPA Section 608 Compliance.
+Learn about types of industrial pressure vessels and their applications.

 What Qualifies as a Pressure Vessel?

-A pressure vessel is any container designed to hold gases or liquids at pressures significantly different from the ambient pressure.
-When these vessels contain refrigerants like R-410A, R-134a, or R-22, they are regulated by EPA standards.
+A pressure vessel is any container designed to hold gases or liquids at pressures significantly above ambient levels.
+Vessels containing refrigerants such as R-410A, R-134a, or R-22 must meet EPA standards.
+Review pressure vessel definitions and thresholds for detailed criteria.

 Common Refrigerants Covered